-

 5. In dialogue "Properties" selecting "Area" and press "OK".

-6. The link to the property appeared in the text of the callout, in this case - the area of the figure.
+6. The link to the property appeared in the text of the note, in this case - the area of the figure.

 7. From the entry field callouts call the context menu and select the command "Template - Append".